SewanDevs/ceiba-router/README.md

   * `verbose`: Log file move operations to stdout. _Default to `false`_.
   * `logUnchanged`: In verbose mode, also log operations that don't result in any path change. _Default to `false`_.
   * `onlyFiles`: Don't process directories. _Default to `false`_.

+## Known issues

+* For a clean tree structure definition, this plugin relies on object keys [iteration order](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) which is standardized as being undetermined, i.e. applications _should_ assume object keys are unordered.
+The behavior is consistent on both V8 (Chrome, Node.js) and SpiderMonkey (Firefox) though: string keys are itered in definition order, except for integers which come first and are ordered by numerical order.
+The plugin will warn you if you use such integer keys and suggest making the key a simple RegExp as a workaround.